anvlbl/pgnode-mgm/README.md

 ## Plans on future

-- Rewrite to promises
+- Rewrite from callbacks to promises
 - Add a redirect with use SetTimeout
-- Add ORM
+- Add ORM (Sequelize)
-- preparation for port DB
+- Add new fuctions (update)
-- add new fuctions (update)
+- Add autorization
-- add autorization
+- Add container for remote start
-- add container for remote start
+- Rewrite app from educational to present